rxn4chemistry/rxnfp/README.md

 ## Citation

-Our work was first presented in the NeurIPS 2019 workshop for [Machine Learning and the Physical Sciences](https://ml4physicalsciences.github.io), the most recent version can be found on [ChemRxiv](https://chemrxiv.org/articles/Data-Driven_Chemical_Reaction_Classification_with_Attention-Based_Neural_Networks/9897365
+Our work was first presented in the NeurIPS 2019 workshop for [Machine Learning and the Physical Sciences](https://ml4physicalsciences.github.io).
+The most recent version of our preprint can be found on [ChemRxiv](https://chemrxiv.org/articles/Data-Driven_Chemical_Reaction_Classification_with_Attention-Based_Neural_Networks/9897365).

 ```
 @article{Schwaller2019rxnfp,